 Standing calf raises (also known as heel raises) is a classic move, even bodyweight calf raise exercises are an effective way of strengthening your calves because the calf muscles take on so much of your bodyweight.

 The standing calf raise is a really easy exercise to do.
-They only use bodyweight, so they’re a really convenient calf exercise that you can do that home, or pretty much anywhere.
+They only use bodyweight, so they’re a really convenient calves exercise that you can do that home, or pretty much anywhere.

 Bodyweight calf exercises are handy to exercise your calves without having to set foot in the gym.